HIV/AIDS (pulmonary and thoracic manifestations)

 When the opacities are nodular consider fungal infection, mycobacteria and Nocardia asteroides.

-Pneumocystis pneumonia is a common cause of ground glass opacity in the immunocompromised host: although incidence has decreased with the advent of prophylactic therapy and HAART.
+Pneumocystis pneumonia is a common cause of ground-glass opacity in the immunocompromised host: although incidence has decreased with the advent of prophylactic therapy and HAART (highly active antiretroviral therapy).
 Look for the typical perihilar distribution.
 There may be a crazy-paving appearance.

-Other infectious differentials includes viral and atypical bacterial infections.
+Other infectious differentials include viral and atypical bacterial infections.
 In the severely immunocompromised (CD4 count <100 cells/mm3), consider CMV pneumonia.

 - 1. Lichtenberger JP, Sharma A, Zachary KC et-al. What a differential a virus makes: a practical approach to thoracic imaging findings in the context of HIV infection--part 1, pulmonary findings.
 AJR Am J Roentgenol.
 2012;198 (6): 1295-304. doi:10.2214/AJR.11.8003 - Pubmed citation

 - 2. Allen CM, Al-jahdali HH, Irion KL et-al. Imaging lung manifestations of HIV/AIDS.
 Ann Thorac Med.
 2010;5 (4): 201-16. doi:10.4103/1817-1737.69106 - Free text at pubmed - Pubmed citation

 - 3. Marchiori E, Müller NL, Soares souza A et-al. Pulmonary disease in patients with AIDS: high-resolution CT and pathologic findings.
 AJR Am J Roentgenol.
 2005;184 (3): 757-64.
 AJR Am J Roentgenol (citation) - Pubmed citation